SphericalCopper/Star-Wars-Fan-Reviews/README.md

 ## Data Cleaning

-- First, rows in which the `RespondentID` column was NaN were removed, since `RespondentID` is how survey-takers are distinguished.
+- First, rows in which the `RespondentID` column was `NaN` were removed, since `RespondentID` is how survey-takers are distinguished.
 - Certain columns that contained "Yes" and "No" values stored as strings were converted to Boolean values instead.
-- Due to some column names being very long (e.g.`Which of the following Star Wars films have you seen?
-Please select all that apply.` being an entire column), column-renaming was also done.
+- Due to some column names being very long (e.g.`"Which of the following Star Wars films have you seen?
+Please select all that apply."` being an entire column), column-renaming was also done.
 - Columns in which responders ranked films from 1-6 were converted to numeric type.

 ## Visualizing fan sentiments